SFDO-Tooling/CumulusCI/docs/robot_locators.md

 edit, and cancel button may be identical except for the word \"Save\",
 \"Edit\", or \"Cancel\".

-While you can create a separate locator for each button, it\'s better to use a single parameterized locator for multiple buttons, which gives you more flexibility.
+While you can create a separate locator for each button, it's better to use a single parameterized locator for multiple buttons, which gives you more flexibility.

-Notice in our calendar locators we have one locator for a `menuitem` with the title of \'New Calendar\':
+Notice in our calendar locators we have one locator for a `menuitem` with the title of 'New Calendar':

 ```
 locators = {